protontypes/open-sustainable-technology/README.md

 - [argos](https://github.com/marmelab/argos) - Tool to measure consumption of a given Docker command and see its performance evolution.
 Argos is able to measure CPU, memory and network usage of Docker containers for a given command.
 By measuring resource consumption of dockerized E2E tests, Argos allows to compare the consumption of an app between its different versions.
 - [ecometer](https://gitlab.com/ecoconceptionweb/ecometer) - Loads websites, compute metrics (from network activity, loaded payloads and the web page), and use them to assess the website's ecodesign maturity based on a list of best practices.
 - [patch-node](https://github.com/patch-technology/patch-node) - The road to global carbon-neutrality will be through programmatic compensation.
+- [co2.js](https://github.com/thegreenwebfoundation/co2.js) - An npm module for accessing the green web API, and estimating the carbon emissions from using digital services.

 ### Observation and Models
 - [ghg emissions indicator](https://github.com/bcgov/ghg-emissions-indicator) - R scripts for a GHG emissions indicator published on Environmental Reporting British Columbia.